taktak-hi/Deep-Learning-Specialization/README.md

 ## Course 2. [**Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**](https://www.coursera.org/learn/deep-neural-network/home/welcome)

-* After finishing the course the major takeaways were:
+* After 3 weeks, you will:
-    * Understood industry best-practices for building deep learning applications.
+   * Understand industry best-practices for building deep learning applications.
-    * Been able to effectively use the common neural network "tricks", including **Initialization, L2 and Dropout Regularization, Batch Normalization, Gradient Checking**.
+   * Be able to effectively use the common neural network "tricks", **including initialization, L2 and dropout regularization, Batch normalization, gradient checking**.
-    * Been able to implement and apply a variety of optimization algorithms, such as **mini-batch Gradient Descent, Momentum, RMSprop and Adam**, and check for their convergence.
+   * Be able to implement and apply a variety of optimization algorithms, such as **mini-batch gradient descent, Momentum, RMSprop and Adam**, and check for their convergence.
-    * Understand new best-practices for the deep learning era of how to set up **train/dev/test sets** and analyze **Bias/Variance**.
+   * Understand new best-practices for the deep learning era of how to set up **train/dev/test sets** and analyze **bias/variance**.
-    * Been able to implement a neural network in **TensorFlow**.
+   * Be able to implement a neural network in **TensorFlow**.

  ### Programming Assignments
  * The assignments of this course are in the folder  **Course 2** and it consits of the following assignments: